4K1D3V/AutoBridgeBuilder/README.md

 4. Start walking and watch the bridges form below you!

 **Support:**
-If you encounter any issues or need assistance, feel free to contact us or check out the official documentation.
+If you encounter any issues or need assistance, don't hesitate to get in touch with us or check out the official documentation.

----